Automated-Amphibians/automated-amphibians.github.io/team/tutorials/git.md

 We're going to use the command line version of git here for a couple of reasons:

+* It is better for teaching the fundamentals of GIT.
 * The same version is available on all operating systems we use.
 * It always has the latest features. (no tool adds core features to git before the command line tool)
 * It always works.
 (If it doesn't, you have bigger problems, or you need to configure it properly.)